 For technical writing, Ulysses provides code blocks with syntax highlighting.
 The highlighting is preserved on export, as shown in this image from a Ulysses tutorial.

-I love writing in Ulysses.
+My personal take: I love writing in Ulysses.
 The combination of Markdown, a minimal interface, and distraction-free features make me more productive.

 2. Access Useful Writing Tools